LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 cuz they were way more

-than just boys and girls.
+than just two good friends.